CristianValero/CristianValero/README.md

 <p align="center">
   <em>
     Welcome to my profile.
 I am currently a software developer interested in artificial intelligence and cloud computing.
+I have several projects focused on the creation of APIs and another like AgataBot that mixes cloud computing with artificial intelligence models applied to NLP.
   </em>
 </p>